Joint press briefing by José Manuel BARROSO, EC President and Viktor YANUKOVYCH, Ukrainian President: extracts

-||Arrival of José Manuel Barroso, President of the EC, and Viktor Yanukovych, President of Ukraine, to the press briefing
+||Arrival of José Manuel Barroso, EC President and Viktor Yanukovych, Ukrainian President

-||SOUNDBITE (in ENGLISH) by José Manuel Barroso: We discussed the next priorities of Ukraine, for instance efforts to improve economic governance and other important aspects of Ukrainian reforms.
+||SOUNDBITE (English) José Manuel Barroso: We discussed the next priorities of Ukraine, for instance efforts to improve economic governance and other important aspects of Ukrainian reforms.
 We are both committed to deepening our relationship.
 We want to achieve that together through the new, ambitious Association Agreement currently under negotiation.
 It will cement our political ties and lead to a Deep and Comprehensive Free Trade Agreement (DCFTA), offering Ukraine access to the world's largest market – EU - and giving it the perspective of doubling its exports to the EU.
 A more dynamic Ukrainian economy is in our mutual interest.
 We agree to speed up negotiations and conclude the Agreement rapidly.
-Nonetheless there are still some major issues to be tackled here, in particular trade aspects such as tariffs (3 shots).
+Nonetheless there are still some major issues to be tackled here, in particular trade aspects such as tariffs.

-||Cutaway of a cameraman
+||Cutaway of cameraman

-||SOUNDBITE (in ENGLISH) by José Manuel Barroso: As regards the modernisation of the Ukrainian Gas Transit Network, we also made progress.
+||SOUNDBITE (English) José Manuel Barroso: As regards the modernisation of the Ukrainian Gas Transit Network, we also made progress.
 I am happy to mention that we are financing two feasibility studies starting in the coming weeks.
-Ukraine will remain a key transit country provided long-term, and stable transit conditions can be found, which reflect the interest of all parties: Ukraine, EU and also Russia.
-The EU also stands ready to promote a trilateral dialogue with Ukraine and Russia on energy issues (2 shots).
+Ukraine will remain a key transit country provided long-term and stable transit conditions can be found, which reflect the interest of all parties: Ukraine, EU and also Russia.
+The EU also stands ready to promote a trilateral dialogue with Ukraine and Russia on energy issues.

-||Cutaway of press
+||Cutaway of audience

-||SOUNDBITE (in UKRAINIAN) by Viktor Yanukovych, saying that the most important issue of today is the negotiations and the negotiation agreement between the EU and Ukraine.
-They have already made significant progress in the talks in order to solve the remaining issues; they agreed to look for joint compromises and to go for concessions.
+||SOUNDBITE (Ukrainian) Viktor Yanukovych: The most important issue of today is the negotiations and the negotiation agreement between the EU and Ukraine.
+We have already made significant progress in the talks in order to solve the remaining issues; we agreed to look for joint compromises and to go for concessions.
 That is primarily about creating a deep and comprehensive free trade area.

-||Cutaway of press
+||Cutaway of the audience

-||SOUNDBITE (in UKRAINIAN) by Viktor Yanukovych, saying that an other important priority for their cooperation, is further the simplification, and eventually, complete cancellation of the visas.
-Their joint goal is to approve a visas free action plan at the EU/Ukraine Summit in November.
-They have started already the necessary migration and visa reforms to achieve that.
-The energy dialogue, the integration Ukraine in the EU and the energy area, remain a priority for their cooperation in their dialogue.
+||SOUNDBITE (Ukrainian) Viktor Yanukovych: An other important priority for our cooperation, is further the simplification, and eventually, complete cancellation of the visas.
+Our joint goal is to approve a visas free action plan at the EU-Ukraine Summit in November.
+We have started already the necessary migration and visa reforms to achieve that.
+The energy dialogue, the integration Ukraine in the EU and the energy area remain a priority for our cooperation in our dialogue.

 ||Cutaways of the audience